pmcxs/region-locator/README.md

 Please note that the defaults should just work, as the included Shapefile has a rule for it to be automatically copied to the bin directory.

+## TODO

+- Supporting multiple data-sources simultaneously
+- Support some sort of indexing (Quadtrees, etc) and try to improve performance (although it isn't that bad)
+- Create tests
+- Organize the projects better

 ## Contributing

 1. Fork it!